• Getting started

 Stoploss: 20 points

 In this case, the SL as per backtest is 98+20 = 118.
 In real time execution average entry price may be 97 hence the stoploss would be 117.
 Now the price may make a high of 117.50 taking out the stoploss in actual execution but the Stoploss is not hit in the backtest.
 A similar scenario can also play out for Targets.
-In majority of the cases this deviation can never be favorable, and may create negative divergences from the backtest results in the longer run.
+In majority of the cases this deviation can never be favorable, and may create negative divergences when compared to the backtest results in the longer run.